Veronica spicata [veh-RON-ih-ka spi-KAH-tuh] is a perennial that produces an abundance of blue flowers appearing in long

-Before you start growing speedwell in your garden, review the following plant care tips.
+Before you start growing veronica speedwell plants in your garden, review the following plant care tips.

 Veronica Spicata Care

 Size & Growth

-Speedwell is a hardy plant, tolerates cold and grows easily in a variety of regions.
+Speedwell veronica is a hardy plant, tolerates cold and grows easily in a variety of regions.

 Spicata is recommended for USDA hardiness zone 4 – 8, which covers most of North America and the southern half of Canada.

 These plants grow quickly producing lance-shaped leaves a green or gray color.

-The speedwell grows upright can reach up to three feet.
+The speedwell plant grows upright can reach up to three feet.
 However, when grown indoors, it may not quite reach the same height.